-Beside obvious evening or night-specific activities, such as a Broadway show, a walk through Times Square, or Holiday Decorations over Christmas and New Year, make sure to also revisit some of the sights and monuments you saw during daytime as they take on an entire different mood at night.
-Definitely worth coming back on your footsteps!
+Beside obvious evening or night-specific activities, such as a Broadway show, a walk through Times Square, or Holiday Decorations over Christmas and New Year, make sure to also revisit some of the sights and monuments you saw during daytime as they take on an entirely different mood at night.
+Definitely worth coming back in your footsteps!

 A New York Show – On Broadway or Off

 No visit to the City is complete without a Broadway show.
 With so many shows to chose from, on and off Broadway, it was hard to choose but since it was the holiday season, what better choice that famous Radio City Hall Christmas Spectacular – only in New York!

 We were not sure what to expect though, but their representation of Christmas was really nice and funny, and The Rockettes routine was one of a kind!
 We were not expecting to see live animals such as sheep on stage – they played their parts very well too!
 I would recommend it for families and grown-ups alike.
 More information on current shows can be found on Broadway website.